telerik/maui-docs/styling-and-themes/overview.md

     </PropertyGroup>
     ```

-1. Rebuild the solution - this will generate a new `TelerikTheming` folder inside the project containing all the styles and resources needed for the Telerik .NET MAUI controls:
+1. Rebuild the solution&mdash;this will generate a new `TelerikTheming` folder inside the project containing all the styles and resources needed for the Telerik .NET MAUI controls:

     ![Telerik .NET MAUI TelerikTheming folder](images/theming-folder.png)